ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * A BPI test environment is installed and configured properly.
 * The data source is not directly connected to the data target within the BPI.
-* The Data Orchestration component in the BPI is designed to preserve data consistency from source to target within the BPI.
 * The BPI Subject has appropriate permissions to access the BPI.

 Test Steps: